 George Van Ness Lothrop Professor in Engineering at Princeton University

-Invited talk: Generalizing the ISA to the ILA: A Software/Hardware Interface for Accelerator-rich Platforms
+Invited talk: Generalizing the ISA to the ILA: A Software/Hardware Interface for

-Abstract: The Instruction-Set Architecture (ISA) has long served as the software/hardware interface for programmable processors.
+The Instruction-Set Architecture (ISA) has long served as the software/hardware interface for programmable processors.
 The ISA simultaneously serves as a specification for the hardware implementation, and as an abstraction of the hardware for software development.
 With the advent of multiprocessors, the memory consistency model (MCM) provided the software/hardware interface for processor interactions through shared memory.
 We are now in an era where accelerator-rich platforms are widely used to deliver the power-performance requirements of emerging applications.
 Unfortunately, there is no widely accepted software/hardware interface for these platforms - this has implications for both hardware and software development.

 My group, in collaboration with others, has been working on the Instruction-Level Abstraction (ILA) as a software-hardware interface that generalizes the notion of ISAs to accelerators.
 The ILA model of an accelerator is a functional model that defines the response of the accelerator to commands at its interface.
 These commands serve as “instructions” for the accelerator.
 Further, we have developed the ILA-MCM model for how the operational ILA model can be integrated with an axiomatic memory consistency model for a detailed functional specification that includes accelerator-processor interactions through shared memory.
+In this talk I will describe the ILA model, and its application to different use cases for accelerator-rich platforms:

 Time: October 1st 2022 (Saturday) Afternoon 1 pm - 5 pm CDT